 Admission to Willoughby Academy.

-1 Willoughby Academy is an all-age specialist provision that provides education for pupils whose predominant special educational needs fall within the areas of:
+1 Willoughby Academy is a specialist academy that provides 141 places for pupils in the age range 2–19 whose predominant special educational needs fall within the areas of:

 - sensory or physical impairment